bagasstrongman/Bimono-Flutter/README.md

 ## Getting Started

+When you running in emulator android, recommended using 6,3 inci (1440 x 3040 pixel) mobile screen

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: